 I have a confession.
 Near the end of one of my previous jobs, I turned into a clock watcher.
 At some point, I realized that my behavior was affecting my productivity and motivation so I decided to work out how to stop being a clock watcher.

-If you are doing your job well and getting through your workload, there is nothing wrong with working your standard hours.
+Of course, if you are doing your job well and getting through your workload, there is nothing wrong with working your standard hours.
 My problem was that I was unhappy with my job.
 Some days, I was downright miserable – hence the clock watching behavior.

 Focus on the parts of your job that you like